JezisVedToJeMojzis/SeedLink/README.md

 ```

 ## API
 The backend API is made in PHP and works with MySQL database and local directories on server.
 We have used free external server called 000webhost.com, on which we have deployed our implementation, database and additional directiories.

+Dependencies to run this backend are: - Web server that supports PHP and MySQL.
+                                      - PHP version 7.4 or later

 Below are discussed all the endpoints which are used to work with vxml.

 ### GET endpoints
  - **/backend/get_seed_types/index.php**
+   Get method to retrieve all seed types from database.
    - **Request**
     ``` bash
     curl https://seedlinkvu.000webhostapp.com/backend/get_seed_types/index.php